Nziswano/paseowp/README.md

-# WordPress Composer Fork
+# WordPress Microsite for Paseo Baptist Church

-If you're looking for more information on using composer and WordPress together, go check out http://composer.rast.net
+## Based on Wordpress for composer

-If you're looking for WordPress core, the core package is now at https://github.com/johnpbloch/wordpress-core
+Quick website for Paseo Baptist Church and Daycare to promote upcoming events.